 Identify idiomatic expressions and distinguish untranslatable words and expressions.

-This course has been approved for 30 instructor-led CIMCE by the Judicial Council of California.
-Approval is pending for Nevada and ATA.
+This course has been approved for 30 instructor-led CIMCE by the Judicial Council of California and the Nevada AOC for 30 CEs.

 Start: Self-paced (enroll anytime and finish in 3 months)